Friday, 22 September 2023

 We found the hotel, checked in, freshened up and set off for an explore.
 As we were quite near to a few things the mother was interest in seeing it made sense to do a circuit that took these in and would also help her get her bearings.
 We crossed over from the hotel to Oriengstrasse, passing a sex shop on the corner.
 The mother was particularly impressed by the window display of vibrators.
 One was turned on and placed in a swing to give a proper impression of the force of its vibration.

-We started off by seeing the Hamburger strasse statues in memory of Jews who had been held in a neighbouring building before being transported to the camps.
+We started off by seeing the Hamburger Strasse statues in memory of Jews who had been held in a neighbouring building before being transported to the camps.
 Although many died beforehand.

-We went past the Neue synagogue, glowing resplendently in the afternoon sun and found the bar that Husband and I had happened across on our first visit.
 Then it was a freezing day and to be indoors with a bowl of warm soup was a perfect feeling.
 Now it was hot and sunny, so we sat outside and indulged in beers and a sharing platter for two - that was a struggle to eat between three.
 But did include tasty curry wurst, potato salad and meat balls.
 Husband selected beers for us from the substantial menu.

+The bar was much as we remembered it, quirky artwork on the wall and a basement feel due the darkly painted, dingy interior.
 While relaxing, Husband perused the phrase book.
-The mother said that phrase books from days of yore had vital phrases such as 'you've dropped ash in my turnups' and 'where can I restring my tennis racket'.
+The mother said that phrase books from days of yore (i.e. when she was young) had vital phrases such as 'you've dropped ash in my turnips' and 'where can I restring my tennis racket'.

 I popped to loo, outside of which were two Scottish lads struggling with the cigarette machine.
 'Excuse me' asked one, 'would you be able to help us'.
 'Probably not' I replied, and my English accent confirmed the same thought in them as they needed help translating some German.